the-craft-beer-foundation/white-paper/README.md

 Credit Suisse, IBM, Intel, Microsoft, JP Morgan and UBS. [[6](#citations)]

 The decision to introduce a new token instead of simply using Ether is for socioeconomical, not technical, reasons.
-By creating a new token and making it the only valid payment option, we engineer socioeconomic effects that we believe are significant enough to warrant the slight increase in complexity.
+By creating a new token and making it the platform's only valid payment option, we engineer socioeconomic effects that we believe are significant enough to warrant the slight increase in complexity.

 **Note:** Ethereum is planning future protocol upgrades to allow transaction fees to be paid by arbitrary mechanisms, including ERC20 tokens [[7, 8](#citations)].
 This will remove most of the drawbacks of using a new token;